KamilleModules/Ekom/doc/product-box/product-details.md

-The product details have two forms:
+The product details have three forms:

 - product details args: this form is the ensemble of product details passed via the uri
 - product details array: this form is an array, created by concerned modules, which contains the following structure:
         - major: array key => value representing the major product details (product details representing a non-configurable product)
         - minor: array key => value representing the minor product details (product details representing a configurable product)
+- product details map: an array of key => value.
+                    This is useful to inject them as we want in the template.